 A cat who is of proper weight should have a minimal fat covering on her back and ribs.

-If your cat is underweight, she should see the vet.
-There are a host of medical conditions that can cause weight loss and emaciation in cats, including:
+If your cat is too skinny, she should see the veterinarian.
+There are a host of medical conditions that can cause weight loss and wasting in cats, including:

-- Hyperthyroidism -- other symptoms include ravenous appetite, vomiting, diarrhea, and increased meowing, especially at night
+- Hyperthyroidism — other symptoms include ravenous appetite, vomiting, diarrhea, and increased meowing, especially at night

-- Dental issues -- often accompanied by loss of appetite, drooling, or gulping down food without chewing
+- Dental issues — often accompanied by loss of appetite, drooling, or gulping down food without chewing